UnravelSports/unravelsports/README.md

 🌀 Installation
 ----
-**unravelsports** is compatible with Python 3.10+ and it is tested on the latest versions of Ubuntu, MacOS and Windows.
+Due to compatibility issue **unravelsports** currently only works on Python 3.11 with spektral==1.20.0 tensorflow==2.14.0 and keras==2.14.0.
+It is tested on the latest versions of Ubuntu, MacOS and Windows.

 The easiest way to get started is by running: